Generative adversarial networks for image enhancement.

 The world of photography is always changing, isn't it?
 Generative adversarial networks are now making waves, but where are gans headed in the future?

 Improved training stability and reduced artifacts: One of the biggest hurdles with gans is their, uh, interesting training process.
 But things are gettin' better!
 Researchers are finding new ways to make gans more stable, so you don't end up with weird artifacts in your enhanced images.
+This includes advancements in loss functions, optimizers, and architectural designs.

 Increased resolution and realism of generated images: Remember when ai-generated faces looked kinda...off?
 Yeah, those days are fading fast. gans are getting better at creating super high-res images with details that are almost indistinguishable from real photos.